 “Let’s not worry about that right now,” said Graybard.
 “What do we have to do to get Evelyn, I mean, Eva Marie ready?”

 The group looked at Josah for an answer.
 Pausing to think through the options, he turned to Evelyn.
 “We need to start calling you Eva Marie.
 The people in the Village need to hear it and start calling you by that name.”

 “Conall, you write better than Caleb or me.
-Make it simple, and compose a letter as Lord Mayweather stating Eva Marie is his successor.
+Compose a letter as Lord Mayweather stating Eva Marie is his successor.
+Make it simple.
 We’ll stamp it and give it to the Council of Seven.”

 “Won’t they get suspicious I gave them the letter now and not before?” asked Evelyn.

 “Tell them you found it in Lord Rando’s office when you sorted through his documents, “offered Caleb.